Scroll Top

 Approach

-Since 2021, The Food Bank of South Jersey and the Camden Coalition have led the development of the of CFSC as Co-Backbone organizations, utilizing the power of the Collective Impact framework, which includes five conditions:
+In 2021, the Food Bank of South Jersey and the Camden Coalition began leading the development of the of CFSC as co-backbone organizations, utilizing the power of the Collective Impact framework, which includes five conditions:

 1. A common agenda;